uniHackio/2014f.hacktbilisi.com/src/htdocs/articles/faq-eng.md

 ### What if I don't have a team or idea?
 Don't get discouraged if you don't have an idea or a team.
 Hackathon is a great place to find both.
 Remember, hackathons are not only about building things, but also building relationships with other people.
 Come, form teams, brainstorm and kick ass! <br>

-You can use the our [facebook event page](http://goo.gl/3YH8Kx) to find teammates or share your ideas.
+You can use our [facebook event page](http://goo.gl/3YH8Kx) to find teammates or share your ideas.